char101/outliner/README.md

 * Data is stored in a sqlite database so you can easily access it with your own favorite language if needed.
 * Portable
 * Cross-platform as supported by Qt.
+* Item text is rendered as markdown using [hoedown](https://github.com/hoedown/hoedown)

 ## Outliner